-Welcome to the second part of a 3-part series about digital portfolios in music.
+Welcome to the third part of a 3-part series about digital portfolios in music.

 So far we have covered:

-- Digital Portfolios in Music Education Part 1: An overview of what, why and how?
+- Digital Portfolios in Music Education Part 1: An overview of what, why and how

 Once your students have gathered all the artefacts that demonstrate their learning, they’ll need to present them in a single location, in a coherent way.

-There are quite a number of options for presenting digital portfolios, but whichever one you choose needs to handle all (or most) of the digital mediums we discussed in the earlier posts: video, audio, text and images.
+There are quite a number of options for presenting digital portfolios, but whichever one you choose needs to be able to incorporate all of the digital mediums we discussed in the earlier posts: video, audio, text and images.

 Other things to consider include:

-- Does my school want me to use a specific tool like an LMS (learning management system)?
+- Is my school encouraging me to use a specific tool like an LMS (learning management system)?

 - How much time do we have?
 Do I need something that is quick and easy for students to use?

-- Do I need something that will produce a higher level, more in-depth result because I am working with older students?
+- Do I need something with a wide range of features and increased flexibility because I am working with older students?